-This illegitimate strategy is called “pump and dump” scheme and has become rampant now due to the wide adoption of the Internet and personal communication devices.
-You only have to claim possessing some insider information about an impending positive news through e-mail blasts, newsletters, chat rooms, stock message boards etc.
+This illegitimate strategy is called a pump and dump scheme and has become rampant now due to the wide-spread adoption of the Internet and personal communication devices.
+You only have to claim to possess some insider information about impending positive news through e-mail blasts, newsletters, chat rooms, stock message boards, etc.

 Lack of liquidity is also a major risk.
 Unlike regular stocks, which trade with a good turnover in the market (millions of shares exchanging hands) and hence can be bought and sold easily, penny stocks are thinly traded.
 In the eventuality of a steep drop in the stock price and you want to sell the stock to minimize your losses, it is very difficult to find a matching buyer.

 Broker-dealers dealing with penny stocks are mandated by Congress to comply with the requirements of Section 15(h) of the SEC Act of 1934 and the rules under it and also the rules of the FINRA.
 These intermediaries should:

 - Approve the customer for the transaction and receive from the customer a written agreement to the transaction

 - Provide details of the risks related to investing in penny stocks

 - Disclose to the customer the current market quotation

 - Disclose to the customer the amount of compensation the firm and its broker will receive for the trade.

 - Send to its customer monthly account statements showing the market value of each penny stock held in the customer’s account.